Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective 5-HT4 receptor antagonist (Ki = 0.19 nM for porcine 5-HT4).
+GR 125487 sulfamate is a potent and selective 5-HT4 receptor antagonist (Ki = 0.19 nM for porcine 5-HT4).
 Centrally active following systemic administration in vivo.

 Sold for research purposes under agreement from GlaxoSmithKline